TurboWarp/extensions/docs/ar.md

 ```
 Tells if AR engine knows where the point of ray intersection is.

-Can become unavailible for the same reasons as [is [pose] availible?]
+Can become unavailable for the same reasons as [is [pose] available?]

 ---